Cockatrice/Cockatrice/.github/CONTRIBUTING.md

 ```sh
 cmake .. -DUPDATE_TRANSLATIONS=OFF
 ```
 Now you are ready to propose your change.

+**Step 3: Automatic pushing to Transifex**

 Once your change gets merged, Transifex will pick up the modified files automatically (checks every 24 hours) and update the interface where translators will be able to translate the new strings.

 **Step 5: Fetching new translations from Transifex**